DISCLAIMER: This blog post is sponsored by Panasonic and their brand new 4k HDR TV Panasonic widescreen tv

-Really like how it and Into The Wild both conveniently highlight the dangers hitchhiking.
+Wild and Into The Wild both conveniently highlight the dangers of hitchhiking and its something I really like.
 Examples being when Cheryl spots a potentially venomous snake sleeping and the constantly changing weather conditions on her hikes.

 Both Strayed and McCandless uses travelling as a way of dealing with trauma and personal emptiness they’ve had in their past life and moving past it.
 It’s medicine for the pain they’d suffered from and a chance to discover something about themselves.

 Like Into The Wild, Wild is based on a true story.
 Big difference being that the traveller doesn’t die alone and find happiness in the end.
 The character of Cheryl Strayed is wonderfully acted by Reese Witherspoon.
 She makes Cheryl likeable and grounded as she goes through things a lot of people can relate to.